You are here

 J.D., Pace University School of Law

-Jeff is qualified to practice before the New Jersey and New York bars and the US District Court for the District of New Jersey.
-Jeff received his J.D., magna cum laude, from Pace University School of Law in 1998 along with a Certificate in Environmental Law, and his B.A., cum laude, from the College of the Holy Cross in 1994.
+Jeff is qualified to practice before the New York and New Jersey bars.
+He received his J.D., magna cum laude, from Pace Law School in 1998 along with a Certificate in Environmental Law, and his B.A., cum laude, from the College of the Holy Cross.

 - Environmental Dispute Resolution